 SSI provides monthly cash assistance to persons who are unable to work due to age or medical conditions and have little income and few assets.
-In 2016, the basic monthly SSI benefit is \$733 for an individual and \$1,100 for a couple.
+In 2017, the basic monthly SSI benefit is \$735 for an individual and \$1,103 for a couple.
 Beneficiaries who live in another person's household and receive in-kind maintenance and support receive onethird less than that amount, while beneficiaries who receive long-term care in a Medicaid-funded institution receive \$30 per month.
-Many states supplement the federal SSI benefit, though state budget cuts are severely constraining those additional payments.
+Many states supplement the federal SSI benefit, although state budget cuts are severely constraining those additional payments.

 SSI benefits are reduced when recipients have other income.
-Each dollar of so-called unearned income over \$20 per month, such as Social Security benefits, pensions, or interest income, reduces SSI benefits by one dollar.
-Each dollar of earned income over \$65 a month (or \$85 for someone with no unearned income) reduces SSI benefits by 50 cents, a provision that is meant to encourage work.
+Each dollar of earnings over \$65 a month (or \$85 for someone with no unearned income) reduces SSI benefits by 50 cents, a provision that is meant to encourage work.
+Each dollar of other income over \$20 per month, such as Social Security benefits, pensions, or interest income, reduces SSI benefits by one dollar.
 SSI benefits are unavailable to people whose assets exceed \$2,000 for an individual or \$3,000 for a couple (with certain exceptions).

 Although run by the same agency, SSI is distinct from the Old-Age, Survivors, and Disability Insurance programs commonly known as Social Security.
-To collect Social Security, recipients must have worked a certain number of quarters and paid the requisite payroll taxes, besides meeting certain age or disability requirements.
-Many SSI recipients have worked long enough to collect Social Security but their Social Security benefit is low enough that they also qualify for

-SSI.
-Nearly one-third of adult SSI recipients under age 65, and almost three-fifths of recipients over 65, also get Social Security.
+To collect Social Security, beneficiaries must have worked a certain number of quarters and paid the requisite payroll taxes, besides meeting certain age or disability requirements.
+Many SSI recipients have worked long enough to collect Social Security but their Social Security benefit is low enough that they also qualify for SSI.
+A quarter of adult SSI recipients under age 65, and more than half of recipients over 65, also get Social Security.

 In most states, anyone who receives SSI benefits is automatically eligible for Medicaid.
-About half of SSI recipients also get food stamps, except in California, which pays an extra cash supplement in lieu of food stamps.
+About half of SSI recipients also get SNAP (Supplemental Nutrition Assistance Program, formerly known as food stamps), except in California, which pays an extra cash supplement in lieu of food stamps.